scothew/s3management/lab2/README.md

 5. Click on the radio button for **Standard-IA** and click **save** then **change**
 ![Storage Classes](../images/2-changestorageclass.png)

-The updated storage class will now be visible on the object overview page in the **storage class** column.
+6. Observe the updated storage class that is now visible on the object overview page in the **storage class** column.

 <!--
 ### Setting the Storage Class on an Object via AWS CLI CP Command